About

 After Partition

-From 1999 โ€“ 2019, the training courses have been conducted by the MTTC (now IMET) under the Directorship of Mrs. Farida Akbar.ย
+From 1999 to 2019, Montessori training courses were conducted by MTTC (now IMET) under the leadership of Mrs. Farida Akbar as Director of Training.

-In 2018, the MTTC (now IMET) celebrated its 50th course.
+In 2018, MTTC (now IMET) proudly celebrated its 50th training course.

-From 2019 โ€“ 2023, Mrs. Salma Imtiaz continued to conduct the courses as the Director of Training.
+From 2019 to 2023, Mrs. Salma Imtiaz took over as Director of Training, continuing the institute’s legacy of excellence.